dialog-semiconductor/BLE_SDK6_examples/features/detect_source_of_reset/Readme.md

 ## Example description

-The main purpose of this SW example is to demonstrate how to detect the source of a reset event and explain how to store data into or/and read data from **retention RAM**.
-This demonstration example **requires some SDK modifications** and is based on top of **SDK6.0.10**.
-The user can update the Bluetooth advertising data with the source of the reset or print the reason of the reset on a serial console.
+This SW example will demonstrate:

+- How to detect the source of a reset event, such as SW RESET, POR etc.
+- How to store, retrive these data from the **retention RAM**
+- How to update the Bluetooth advertising data with the source of the reset
+- Optionally, how to print the reason of the reset on a serial console

+**NOTE**: This applicaiton is developed on top of SDK6.0.10.511.
+Modification is done in the SDK6 to execute this example.

 ## Features